splynx/docs/files/en/payment_systems/paystack/paystack.md

 ### Direct payments

 Using the payments links is the simplest way to accept payments made with credit card or bank account.
-This feature is available in the *Paystack* addon to pay *Invoices* and *Proforma Invoices*.
+This feature is available in the *Paystack* add-on to pay *Invoices* and *Proforma Invoices*.
 This provides convenience and simplicity for your customers, so the amount of on-time payments will increase.
 For example, you can add a payment link to the e-mail with the (proforma) invoice, as a result, the customer can make payment quickly by clicking onto such link instead of logging in to their *Portal* page.
 In case the customer has saved the payment credentials on the *Portal*, they do not need to add further details when using the direct payment link in the future.
-If the credit card in not linked on the Portal, the payment details need to be entered each time the payment link is used.
+If the credit card in not linked on the *Portal*, the payment details need to be entered each time the payment link is used.

 To create a direct payment link, please use the patterns below: